Railroad Model Craftsman

-Early years and development
+History

+1933–1962: Stieri and Penn years

 The company was founded in 1933 by Emanuele Stieri, a prolific how-to writer, and was the first editor-in-chief of the fledgling publication.
 Published by Model Craftsman Publishing Corp., the company moved headquarters from Chicago to New York City in 1934.
 The company was acquired by Charles A. Penn in 1935.
 The company relocated to suburban Ramsey, New Jersey in 1940.
 During the 1940s, the staff consisted of Charles Penn as editor and publisher, Robert W. Thompson as managing editor, Lewis Austin as the model railroad editor, Leon Shulman as the model airplane editor, and Louis H. Hertz as the research editor.
 After World War II, Robert Thompson was succeeded by his brother Jim as managing editor.

 In December 1940, the magazine absorbed The Modelmaker, which was first published by Spon & Chamberlain in January 1924 and was the only magazine dedicated to model building until Model Craftsman was founded.
 The magazine also increased to 74 pages.

 As the magazine's editorial focus shifted entirely toward the hobby of model railroading, the publication was renamed "Model Railroad Craftsman" in April 1949.
 Feeling the name was too close to that of Model Railroader, publisher Al Kalmbach asked for a slight name change as professional courtesy.
 As a result, "Railroad Model Craftsman" debuted in July 1949.

 Harold Carstens joined the staff as an associate editor in 1952, after previously contributing several articles.
 As of 1954, the magazine staff consisted of Charles Penn as editor and publisher, Jim Thompson as executive editor, Hal Carstens as managing editor, Sam Skean, Bill Schopp as technical editor, and Edwin P. Alexander as research editor.